India Gate, dedicated to all the Indian soldiers of the British Army who died in World War I

 Adham Khan was the son of Maham Anga, Akbar’s foster mother.
 While he was dear to Akbar, he had his wrath on murdering Akbar’s prime minister, Ataga Khan.
 He was thrown down from ramparts of Agra Fort twice and later buried in his own ‘Tomb of Adham Khan’ which Akbar built for him in 1561.
 Another reminder of Mughal barbarism and gallantry, Adham Khan’s Tomb, stands tall in Mehrauli Village, not far from the bus terminal.

 This tomb has a maze on its upper corridor along the dome and it isn’t tough to get lost, which is why it’s called Bhool-Bhulaiyan.
 Get down at Qutub Minar Metro Station to arrive here.
-This ASI protected monument is now sadly closed to visitors, albeit with opportunity for some nice photography in its periphery.
+This monument, protected by the Archaeological Survey of India (ASI), is now sadly closed to visitors, albeit with opportunity for nice photography in its periphery.
 Some archaeologists and historians claim a tunnel runs from Adham Khan’s Tomb to - hold your breath - Agra!

 Gandhak ki Baoli (Mehrauli)